 - Participated in the House P3 Panel Event on public buildings, and submitted official recommendations

-- Hosted educational workshop for public sector officials in Georgia on September 24, 2015.
+- Hosted educational workshop for public sector officials in Georgia and Maine.

 In the News